Group Manager Permission

 You can make a user member or manager of a group.
 Let’s call that the “position” a user has in a group.

-A position does not give a user more or less permissions in TeamCal Neo.
 Making someone a manager of a group has an effect on the notifications that user gets for events in the calendars of that group.
 Most of all, that relates to the approval requests for absence types that are marked with “Approval required”.

 The group manager/s of a group will receive an absence approval request email for those absence types when regular member submit them.
-The group manager is then supposed to edit the calendar of the requesting user and when he/she submits that calendar again, the absence type is approved.
+The group manager is then supposed to edit the calendar of the requesting user and when he saves that calendar again, the absence type is approved.
 But in order to be able to edit the calendar of that user, the group manager also needs to have the permission to do so.

 But how?
 Just being the group manager does not grant the permission to edit other user’s calendars.
 That is what a role in TCN is for, granting permission to do things.